 A range of Gifted and Talented provision gives in-class challenge and wider opportunities for the most able children, whilst in-class learning support for students who need it is backed up by booster classes and subject clinics to enhance learning in individual subjects.

 We would like to thank Mrs Jepson for her enthusiasm and encouragement of our daughter with her reading and written English.
 The improvement from Year 6 to the potential of an A grade at GCSE is amazing.

 The curriculum at Meoncross has been specifically designed to be broad, creative, inspiring and often challenging.

 In the Upper School, all classes are taught by dedicated secondary subject specialists, with a focus on differentiation and a variety of inspiring teaching approaches.
 The wider curriculum offers opportunities from Latin to Computer Science.

 Pupils in Year 9 start the GCSE curriculum for English, Mathematics and Science.
 Every child is able to experience a full range of subjects, encompassing linguistic, cultural, creative and scientific choices, before their final GCSE option choices occur during Year 9.
 All pupils continue to study History, Geography, RS, Drama, PSHE and Core PE.

 Pupils take part in two roundabouts, one which offers a term each of Global Perspectives, European Studies and Personal Economics and the other Home Economics, Textiles and Graphics.

-At GCSE the curriculum builds still further to introduce new subjects that include Psychology, Ancient History, Astronomy, Textiles, Ancient Greek and Latin.
+At GCSE the curriculum builds still further to introduce new subjects that include Psychology, Ancient History/Classical Civilisation, Textiles and Latin.